It was the bad hair day I didn’t see coming.

 Apparently?
 It does.
 Not only did my doctor suggest I start using it, but that I commence immediately, don’t wait to see the derm, get started.
 Today!

 I left the medical practice, feeling mildly bemused that my doctor had recommended Regaine.
 But I also felt vulnerable, ashamed and embarrassed.
-And, again, I ask myself why?
-Perhaps our hair is so deeply tied to our femininity it brings all manner of emotions to the surface.
+And again, I ask myself why?
+Perhaps our hair is so deeply tied to our femininity that it brings all emotions to the surface.

-But, I pushed back on these feelings and marched into my local pharmacy; and when I say marched in?
+But I pushed back on these unruly emotions and marched into my local pharmacy, and when I say marched in?
 What I really mean?
 I slunk in.
-Dark glasses firmly planted on my face, hoping not to be recognised with my purchase of minoxidil foam.
+Dark glasses firmly planted on my face, hoping not to be recognised while holding my soon-to-be-purchased box of minoxidil foam.

-I may have felt embarrassed, but I’m so glad I pushed through my fears and took my doctors advice.
+I may have felt embarrassed, but I’m so glad I pushed through my fears and unwarranted shame and took my doctor’s advice.

 It worked.
-It took several weeks to notice a cessation of hair fall, but then eventually, baby-fine hairs began to appear.
-Let me tell you those baby hairs?
+It took several weeks to notice a cessation of hair fall, but eventually, baby-fine hairs began to appear.
+Let me tell you, those baby hairs?
 Well, it felt like spring.
 I was renewed!!

-Now a few years forward, my hair is not what it was, I don’t think it ever will be.
+Now, a few years later, my hair is not what it used to be, and I don’t think it ever will be.
 But for me, that’s not such a terrible outcome.
-With slightly less hair the natural wave I’ve been trying to tame all my life is no longer weighed down with all my hair (I had a lot of it) and can bounce into a gentle curl that I love.
-Silver linings.
+With slightly less hair, the natural wave I’ve been trying to tame all my life is no longer weighed down with all my hair (I had a lot of it) and can bounce into a gentle curl I love.
+As I said, silver linings.

-The things I did to boost hair regrowth?
+What do I do now to boost hair regrowth?

 1. Minoxidil Foam (Regaine)